Marketing, Commerce, Sales, IT, Service and Data team members all come together around Lauren Boyle, a new customer.

 With a properly integrated CRM system — in which information from each department is readily available to everyone in the company — the salesperson greets the lead where they are, and the lead doesn’t need to explain anything.
 The goal for the future of customer relationship management is to make integrated sales, marketing, service, and commerce possible for all companies, and for companies to give potential and current customers connected, omni-channel experiences.

-What Is the Future of CRM?
+What is the future of CRM?

 The best CRM technology today uses cloud-based, mobile-friendly, and AI-optimized software.
 These features are increasingly the norm, not the future.
 CRM already gives companies the ability to provide a personalized customer experience.